Ice age? Winter storm shuts down most of North Texas

 “We ordered another one, but the manufacturer canceled that order.
 Now we have another one on order, and we hope to have it in service some time before next winter,” Muir said.
 In the meantime, street crews are “making do” using a sander in the bed of a pickup.
 But the bed of a pickup just can’t hold enough sand to efficiently get the job done, and therefore, a lot of time is spent driving to refill the truck bed repeatedly.

-Scott said the incident occurred about 5:30 on Tuesday, and it was almost midnight before a heavy-duty wrecker arrived to two it out of the ditch.
+Scott said the incident occurred about 5:30 p.m. on Tuesday, and it was almost midnight before a heavy-duty wrecker arrived to pull it out of the ditch.

 “Fortunately, Texas Towing was already en route to this area because of an 18-wheeler that jack-knifed on FM 730 north, north of Reno Road,” Scott said.
 “So they committed to us that when they finished with the 18-wheeler, they’d get the ambulance next.
 It was a difficult tow, because they had to tie the wrecker to a tree to stabilize it before it could pull the ambulance out.”